TealNerd/CivFriends/README.md

 # CivFriends
 Friendship plugin for Civcraft

-Plugin makes you super friendly with your friendly friends When you're fighting near a friend you get a damage reduction!
+Plugin makes you super friendly with your friendly friends so when you're fighting near a friend you get a damage reduction!

 | Command            | Usage                                  |
 |--------------------|----------------------------------------|